niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 **📣 <u>Narration</u>**

-In the **Alert details,** you can see different types of groupings explaining why the specific alert was added to the story.
+In the **Alert details,** you can see different types of groupings explaining why the specific alert was added to the incident.

 <div style="page-break-after: always;"></div>